bdt833/powerlifting_calc/README.md

 ranger_wf %>% fit_resamples(pl_cv_fold) %>% collect_metrics()
 ```

-Elastic net and linear regression give about the same results of RMSE ≈
+Elastic net and linear regression have similar results of RMSE ≈ 6.75,
-6.75, while random forests are (under default settings) a lot less
+while random forests are a lot more error-prone with RMSE = 16.4 under
-accurate with RMSE = 16.4.
-Random forests are slow to train on this data
+default settings.
+Random forests are slow to train on this data set, and
-set, and I do not require variable importance, so I forgo any further
+I do not require information about variable importance, so I forgo any
-tuning of the model.
-Elastic net and linear regression give the same
+further tuning of the model.
+Elastic net and linear regression give the
-results, so I use the simpler linear model to deploy to the web app for
+same results, but linear regression was the model I used because it is
+the fastest and simplest to fit and train.
+These models were only
+evaluated for predicting Squat1Kg, but due to the highly correlated
+nature of the data, it is safe to employ the same model framework for
+predicting the others lifts.

-sake of ease.
-However, the linear model is almost unnecessary, as the
+Having said all of this, the linear model is almost superfluous; the
-lifts can generally be calculated by taking 90% and 90% of <lift>3Kg to
+lifts can generally (and more simply) be calculated by taking 90% and
-calculate lift 1 and 2, respectively.
+95% of attempt 3 to calculate attempt 1 and 2, respectively.

 </details>